Estudio24516/Estudio24516.github.io/content/authors/admin/_index.md

 ## About Me

 Hello!
 I am a PhD student in Industrial and Operations Engineering at University of Michigan, Ann Arbor.
-My research interests include stochastic optimization and xxx.